1. You have to work hard at persuasion

 6. You are having to conform

 Conforming yourself to fit the standards set by your partner is a recipe for a relationship not meant to be.
 It’s better to lose someone who wishes you to change for him/her than to continue to force yourself to love someone while slowly losing bits of yourself over him/her.
 Trying to be someone you’re not to please another human being would eventually leave you with identity issues, a mass of regrets, and an exorbitant sum for the therapist’s bill.
-[Read: 7 Things You Never Have To Be Sorry About In A Relationship]
+[Read: 5 Reasons Women Reject You Whenever You Ask Them Out]

 7. You obsess over the past